LaviniaNael/Windows98/README.md

 The plot centers on the mysterious "Agent-X" and the secret "Phoenix Protocol."
 Players begin with what appears to be a typical desktop, but as they investigate the system, they find hints and hidden messages scattered throughout various files, including encrypted text files, a recycle bin with deleted logs, and a notepad that stores its contents locally.

-# Using specific passwords to open restricted areas is a vital part of the game.
+#### sing specific passwords to open restricted areas is a vital part of the game.
 For example, entering the right password for a documents folder unlocks a secret folder containing more of the story, and entering a special password causes a glitch effect to appear on the background.
 The player finds a final message at the end of the story, which, when closed, causes a fade-to-black ending that resets the game and suggests a fresh start.

-# To add to the retro vibe and make the game more engaging, sound effects are used for important user actions like clicking icons and typing on the keyboard.
+##### To add to the retro vibe and make the game more engaging, sound effects are used for important user actions like clicking icons and typing on the keyboard.
 It is a stand-alone narrative that creates a persistent world and preserves player progress through local storage until the end.

-## I enjoyed making it thoroughly <3
+#### I enjoyed making it thoroughly <3